Support study for the development of the roadmap for the reduction of whole life carbon of buildings

 There is, however, limited data on and awareness of the importance of embodied carbon.
 While several EU Member States have gathered data and set out national roadmaps and strategies, an EU-wide roadmap for reducing whole life cycle carbon emissions in buildings has not been developed yet.

-The study is conducted by Ramboll Management Consulting, together with Buildings Performance Institute Europe and KU Leuven and it will run until the end of 2023.
+The study was conducted by Ramboll Management Consulting, together with Buildings Performance Institute Europe and KU Leuven and it ran until the end of 2023.

 Study objective

-• Identify and assess the impact of whole life carbon emissions reduction solutions.
+- Identifies and assesses the impact of whole life carbon emissions reduction solutions.

-It will rely on the collaboration with key stakeholders within the building and construction sector.
+The study was based on collaboration with key building and construction sector stakeholders.

-This will ensure that the study output benefits from the wealth of expertise and knowledge available across the EU.
+This was to ensure that the study output would benefit from the wealth of expertise and knowledge available across the EU.

 Findings